 4. Retake The Video And Get Rid Of The Copyright Violation

-The music to which you’ve perfectly timed your perfectly choreographed dance gets protected by copyright legislation.
+The music to which you’ve perfectly timed your perfectly choreographed dance is protected by copyright legislation.
 It means that anyone who wishes to utilize the song must first obtain permission from the artist.

 Because of its partnership with record companies, TikTok has been able to get past copyright restrictions, allowing users to lip-sync to their favorite songs without fear of receiving a cease and desist letter for copyright infringement.